Control flow statements

 ...

-File ch8_2_select2.cpp will generate IR select if compile with clang -O1
+File ch8_2_select2.cpp will generate the select IR if compiled with clang -O1.

 lbdex/input/ch8_2_select2.cpp